Theory and Architecture of Syndrome-Resolved Logical Gates: Resource estimation details for the megaquop benchmark

 When we use in-place Pauli rotation, the total error rate can be estimated as follows,

-where $p_{\rm dec}$ is the decoding error as introduced in the previous section, and $p_{\rm rot}$ is the error of in-place rotation.
-Using the phenomenological simulation presented in Sec.~\ref{sec:rus}, we assume that the logical error rate per logical Z rotation is $9.5\times 10^{-5}.$ As we summarize in \cref{tab:gate-resource-surface-inplace}, the cost for Clifford gates are taken as same as in Clifford+T compilation.
+where $\bar{p}_{\rm dec}$ is the decoding error as introduced in the previous section, and $\bar{p}_{\rm rot}$ is the error of in-place rotation.
+Using the phenomenological simulation presented in Sec.~\ref{subsec:inplace-rot}, we assume that the logical error rate per logical Z rotation is $9.6\times 10^{-5}.$ As we summarize in \cref{tab:gate-resource-surface-inplace}, the costs for Clifford gates are taken to be the same as in Clifford+T compilation.

 For the timesteps, we estimate as